mahindrautela/mahindrautela.github.io/_pages/research.md

 ## 2. Structural health monitoring
 * Out-of-distribution detection/Anomaly detection in aerospace composites.
+Collecting datasets accommodating all possible damage scenarios is cumbersome, costly, and inaccessible for aerospace applications.
+In this paper, we have proposed two different self-supervised representation learning approaches to learn the distribution of baseline signals.
+The trained self-supervised learner is used for delamination prediction with an anomaly detection philosophy.
+We metholdogies like autoencoders, variational autoencoders, PCA-SVM, ICA-SVM are employed.

 * Deep variational filtering for temperature effects in guided wave structural health monitoring
 * Physical-knowledge assisted ML for structural health monitoring.
 * Supervised DL for guided wave SHM